streamr-dev/streamr-client-java/README.md

 Option | Default value | Description
 ------ | ------------- | -----------
-websocketApiUrl | wss://www.streamr.com/api/v1/ws | Address of the Streamr websocket endpoint to connect to. restApiUrl | https://www.streamr.com/api/v1 | Base URL of the Streamr REST API. gapFillTimeout | 5 seconds | When a gap between two received events is detected, a resend request is sent periodically until the gap is resolved.
+websocketApiUrl | wss://streamr.network/api/v1/ws | Address of the websocket endpoint to connect to. restApiUrl | https://streamr.network/api/v1 | Base URL of the Streamr REST API. gapFillTimeout | 5 seconds | When a gap between two received events is detected, a resend request is sent periodically until the gap is resolved.
 This option determines that period. retryResendAfter | 5 seconds | When subscribing with a resend option (See [this](#subscribing-unsubscribing) section), the messages requested by a first resend request might not be available yet.
 This option determines after how much time, the resend must be requested a second time. skipGapsOnFullQueue | true | Determine behaviour in the case of gap filling failure.
 Default behaviour (`true`) is to clear the internal queue of messages and start immediately processing new incoming messages.
 This means that any queued messages are effectively ignored and skipped.
 If it is more important that messages be processed at the expense of latency, this should be set to `false`.
 This will mean that in the case of gap filling failure, the next messages (and potential gaps) in the queue will be processed in order.
 This comes at the expense of the real-time.